hanwenzhang123/fullstack-note/01-note/README.md

 - Select: `document.querySelector("div")`;
 - Make Interactive: `btn.addEventListener()`;
 - Change CSS: Style Property

+#### Event
+- defined action or occurrence
+- we can write code that run specifically when one of these actions or occurrences happen

 #### Event Handling
 - Events are triggered by the user, the browser, or something else to make changes to HTML, CSS and JavaScript